Lectors

 Please PRACTICE the readings OUT LOUD several times at home.
 Check any pronunciations you are unsure of in the lector workbook.
 If you have never recorded yourself before, try it as you are practicing to see how you sound to others.

 Please arrive at your scheduled Mass at least 15 minutes prior to the beginning time.
 Usually one of the choir members will be reading the introductory remarks.
-The Lector reads both of the readings and the Prayers of the Faithful.
-When you bring the Lectionary and binder with the Introduction and Prayers of the Faithful up to the ambo, please check that the microphone is turned on.
-This microphone is multi-directional and you don’t need to have it pointed at your mouth, so please don’t touch it.
+When you bring the Lectionary and binder with the Prayers of the Faithful up to the ambo, please check that the microphone is turned on.

 FIRST READING: After the Collect, go to the ambo and announce the first reading - “A reading from the Book of….”
 Pause, then proclaim the selection, pause again before saying “The Word of the Lord”.

-SECOND READING: Please PAUSE two beats before announcing the second reading, and proclaim it as you did the first reading.
-When finished with the second reading, please close the Lectionary and put it on a shelf under the ambo top.
+SECOND READING: When finished with the second reading, please close the Lectionary and put it on a shelf under the ambo top.

-PRAYERS OF THE FAITHFUL: During the Profession of Faith, at the words “who proceeds from the Father and the Son”, approach the ambo in the same manner as before for the Prayers of the Faithful.
-Read the prayers, being sure to pause between each petition for one beat after the peoples’ response.
+PRAYERS OF THE FAITHFUL: During the Profession of Faith, at the words “who proceeds from the Father and the Son”, approach the ambo.
+Read the prayers, being sure to pause between each petition for one beat after the people’s response.
 After the Priest’s prayer, return to your seat as before.

 When reading the Prayers of the Faithful, PLEASE practice before Mass all the names of the sick and deceased.
 This is one reason to arrive early.
 Do not “wing it” as the relatives and friends of those mentioned want to hear their names clearly!
 Ask for help of the Sacristan; if the name is unknown to either of you, decide together on what the pronunciation is and then practice it repeatedly until you can recite the prayer confidently, without stumbling or saying names unclearly.
 Please pause between each name read.